Bryan Bardin

 Download PDF

-I've spent my life collecting a pretty unusual set of tools — from teaching to creative problem-solving, from video production to system design and even a studio full of power tools and robots.
-They may not belong together on a résumé, but they all solve the same kind of problem: you walk into a room, there's no playbook, and something needs to get done.
-Those rooms, those chapters, that’s where I thrive.
+I've spent my life collecting a pretty unusual set of tools.
+I taught preschoolers science, led organizational strategic planning for corporate and non-profits, ran video production operations, and spearheaded system design — plus I have a studio filled with arts, crafts, and robots.
+They may not belong together on a résumé, but they all scratch the same itch: you walk into a room, there's no playbook, and something needs to get done.
+And I get it done.

 A Steady Hand